WILLIAM N. MORGAN, FAIA (1930-2016)

 2001 - The Margaret S. (Peggy) Cornelius House, 71 19th Street, Atlantic Beach FL.
 Commissioned 1998.
 2,205 sf.
 Design inspired by 19th century settlers' houses found in Northern Florida.
 Metal roofing with shingle siding.
 Sold to Stephanie Hardman and Karin Raudsep.

-2001 - The Roger and Linda Blackburn House, 3047 58th Avenue, Gainesville FL.
+2001 - The Roger and Linda Blackburn House, 3047 NW 58 Boulevard, Gainesville FL.
 Fluted concrete towers with latticed berm walls and metal roof on wood frame.
 3,700 sf.
 Commissioned 1994.

 2001 - The Christopher Lambertson House, 77 19th Street, Atlantic Beach FL.
 2300 sf.
 Commissioned 1999.
 Won an AIA Award.
 Sold in 2009 to John D. Lankshear.
 Sold in 2013 to Daniel Portnoy.

-2006 - The Francis and Diane Lott House, aka Sealoft, 4296 Fletcher Avenue, Fernandina Beach FL.
+2006 - The Francis and Diane Lott House, aka Sealoft, 4296 South Fletcher Avenue, Fernandina Beach FL.
 It is the signature house of the Amelia Islands.
 Interior concrete towers support and balance the whole of the wood-frame structure.
 Frontage faces street, rear faces beach with swimming pool in between, doubling as reflection pool.
-Lott is himself an architect, having received a BA degree from Georgia Tech.
+Lott is himself an architect.
 5800 sf.
 Commissioned 2004.
 Video.

 2010 - The Charles (Charlie) Knopf House, Stuart FL.
 Unbuilt.

-Year Unknown - Ocean Forest House, Atlantic Beach FL.
-Unbuilt.
+Year unknown - The Rohrbaugh House, Atlantic Beach FL.
+Likely unbuilt.